kairos-io/kairos/docs/content/reference/cli.md

 It needs a `--network-token`(`$NETWORK_TOKEN`) argument and exposes an API endpoint available at [localhost:8080](http://localhost:8080) to monitor the network status.

 ## `install`

-Called by kairos nodes on boot and not meant to be used manually.
+Called by Kairos nodes on boot and not meant to be used manually.
 It kicks in the installation and the QR pairing process.

 ## `setup`

-Called by kairos nodes on boot and not meant to be used manually.
-It prepares `edgevpn` and `k3s` bootstrapping the node and the VPN.
+Called by Kairos nodes on boot and not meant to be used manually.
+It prepares `edgevpn` and K3s bootstrapping the node and the VPN.